dd32/td-gh-ex/readme.txt

 == License ==

-ElitePress WordPress Theme, Copyright (C) 2019, Webriti ElitePress Pro is distributed under the terms of the GNU GPL
+ElitePress WordPress Theme, Copyright (C) 2015, priyanshumittal ElitePress Pro is distributed under the terms of the GNU GPL

 == Changelog ==

+@version 1.9.2
+1. Fixed issue like prefix, escaping, IE11 and other.
+2. Removed custom CSS box.
 @version 1.9.1
 1. Changed the content of the screenshot.
 @version 1.9